xXBricksquadXx/node-starter/README.md

 - For fonts, I set ['Victor Mono'](https://rubjo.github.io/victor-mono/) by default.
 You might also install: ['Inconsolata'] or ['Source Code Pro'](https://fonts.google.com/specimen/Source+Code+Pro) - or complete change that in '.vscode/settings.json,' _if you know what you are doing! ⚠️_
 - As you get more comfortable, of course you can modify all the things as you C fit.
+- Read more about the motivations behind this [here.](https://dev.to/codefinity/node-noob-starter-repo-g31)

 ### Questions/Issues